 Social activist and Catholic convert Dorothy Day led a life of radical authenticity, using her considerable gifts as a writer on behalf of the poor she served and the faith that drove her passion.

 This post is part of a series (see A Lenten Invitation from a Babbling Brook: Focus on Speech and Silence).
-To receive new installments, you’re invited to Follow Sparrowfare by placing your email address in the box in the right sidebar (mobile users will find it below).
+To receive new installments, you’re invited to Follow Sparrowfare by placing your email address in the follow box.
 We’d love to have you join us in sharing the quotes that speak to you.